EstherPlomp/TNW-PhD-Newsletters/README.md

 - **Prioritising**
     - [The Guide to Saying No](https://www.deargradstudent.com/episodes/64) (starts at 9:30)
     - [Not overextending ourselves](https://open.spotify.com/episode/2WrDeT1u4XjkANRJz7C5Pm?si=d6d74ea5466d46fb)
+- This [meme](https://twitter.com/hardsci/status/1539746549466443777) might persuade you to take some time off ;)
+- In case you also manually scrolled back in an article every time you want to **look up a reference in an article**, you can use Alt + <- to return to the page you found it! ([Thanks Bjorn!)](https://twitter.com/OsteoBjorn/status/1554399706788335616)

 # Inclusion / Belonging
 - Tatiana Mac’s [White Guyde to the Galaxy](https://tatianamac.com/posts/white-guyde) and [Save the Tears: White Woman's Guide](https://tatianamac.com/posts/save-the-tears/)